-- Browse Catalogs (copy binder)-Copy Binder Portal - Browse Catalogs (forward binder)-Forward Binder Portal - Browse Windows Network (create binder)-Windows Portal - Create EDL from Catalogs (create binder)-EDL Portal - Create CML from Catalogs (create binder)-CML Portal - Create DPP from Catalogs (create binder)-DPP Portal - Create VOD from Catalogs (create binder)-VOD Portal - Re-time Asset from Catalogs (create binder)-Tempo Portal - Syndication-Syndication Portal
+- Browse Catalogs (copy binder)-Copy Binder Portal - Browse Catalogs (forward binder)-Forward Binder Portal - Browse Windows Network (create binder)-Windows Portal - Create EDL from Catalogs (create binder)-EDL Portal - Create CML from Catalogs (create binder)-CML Portal - Create DPP from Catalogs (create binder)-DPP Portal - Create VOD from Catalogs (create binder)-VOD Portal - Re-time Asset from Catalogs (create binder)-Tempo Portal - Syndication-Syndication Portal - Logging-Clip Logging Portal

 The names on the left match the names a domain administrator sees when creating and setting up a Workflow Portal configuration, using the management console.
-The shortened names that appear after the dash are the common names used in this and other guides.
-Note: Only the Browse Catalogs Copy Binder and Forward Binder configurations can be used in both the Workflow Portal web client as well as the Windows client.
-All other configurations can only be used in the Windows client.
+The names after the dash are the common names used in this and other guides.

+Note: Some configurations can only be used in the Windows client.
+Others are available in both the Workflow Portal web client and the Windows client.

-The Copy Binder and Forward Binder, as well as the Create EDL, CML, DPP, Tempo, and VOD configurations allow operators to browse Vantage catalogs and select binders that have been registered by a previous job for processing.
+The Copy Binder and Forward Binder, as well as the Create EDL, CML, DPP, Tempo, VOD, and Logging Portal configurations allow operators to browse Vantage catalogs and select binders that have been registered by a previous job for processing.